NCAA warns of severe dust haze, fog

-The Nigerian Civil Aviation Authority (NCAA) have warned that there would be severe harmattan haze and fog at many airports, urging pilots, airline operators and other technical staff to exercise caution while flying.
+The Nigerian Civil Aviation Authority (NCAA) has warned that there would be severe harmattan haze and fog at many airports, urging pilots, airline operators and other technical staff to exercise caution while flying.

 This is contained in an advisory circular signed by the Director General, NCAA, Capt.
 Musa Nuhu.